After playing PySol... i found inspiration to make a nice version of Tripeaks.

 These programs require Tcl/Tk 8.4, but may work with earlier versions.
 For more info see the installation section.

-Based on a tesselation puzzle named Beat the Computer, this is my first "original" Tk program.
+Based on a tessellation puzzle named Beat the Computer, this is my first "original" Tk program.
 Over the last couple of years, I've implemented most of the different puzzles.
 Download.
-Version 1.8.1 has attractive Help, Changelog and About widgets.
+Version 1.8.2 has attractive Help, Changelog and About widgets, and a minor hack which should finally fix Wish8.5's precision issue.

 You can find photos of the original puzzles and some mathematical background at Pascal's web page.